Train Dreams (film): Music

-Release
+Release and reception

 Train Dreams premiered at the 2025 Sundance Film Festival on January 26, 2025.
 Shortly after, Netflix acquired distribution rights to the film.
 The film was released in select theaters in the United States on November 7, 2025, before being made available for streaming on Netflix globally on November 21.

 It competed in Stockholm Competition of the 2025 Stockholm International Film Festival on November 8, 2025.